ogosselet/srl-k8s-anycast-lab/README.md

 In this lab we will explore a topology consisting of a Leaf/Spine [SR Linux](https://learn.srlinux.dev/) Fabric connected to a Kubernetes Cluster.

-Our k8s Cluster will feature [MetalLB](https://metallb.universe.tf/), which is a load-balancer implementation for bare metal clusters.
+Our k8s Cluster will feature Cilium.
 This will unlock the possibility to have **anycast** services in our fabric.

 To deploy this lab we will use [Containerlab](https://containerlab.dev/) which help us to effortlessly create complex network topologies and validate features, scenarios...
 And also, [Minikube](https://minikube.sigs.k8s.io/) which is an open-source tool that facilitates running Kubernetes clusters locally to quickly test and experiment with containerized applications.